thirteen23/T23Kit-Colour/README.md

 Releases are tagged in the git commit history using (mostly) [semantic versioning](http://semver.org).
 Check out the [releases and release notes](https://github.com/thirteen23/T23Kit-Colour/blob/master/RELEASE) for each version.

-Designed & maintained by Thirteen23 Developers (current: [Michael Van Milligan](mailto:michael.vanmilligan@thirteen23.com)).
+Designed & maintained by [Thirteen23 Developers](mailto:dev@thirteen23.com).
 Distributed with the MIT license.